-With a team of scientists from the UK, Germany, Italy, The Netherlands and Switzerland, I am currently involved in the 60-days AGBRESA bedrest study.
-Our experiments deal with neuromuscular interaction.
-We take muscle biopsies and blood samples in addition to neurophysiological measurements such as MUNIX and the H-Reflex to study changes in bedrest and the effects of human centrifugation.
-I am funded by the German Research Foundation (DFG) and the Federal Ministry for Economic Affairs and Energy (BMWi).
+Apart from this, my main research focus is the musculoskeletal system in spaceflight.
+Most of the research is conducted together with DLR, ESA and NASA.
+With a team of scientists from the UK, Germany, Italy, The Netherlands and Switzerland, I had experiments in the 60-days AGBRESA bedrest study.
+Our research dealt with neuromuscular interaction, e.g., we took muscle biopsies and blood samples in addition to neurophysiological measurements such as MUNIX and the H-Reflex to study changes in bed rest and the effects of human centrifugation.
+I was funded by the German Research Foundation (DFG) and the Federal Ministry for Economic Affairs and Energy (BMWi).